unicode-org/icu/docs/userguide/format_parse/index.md

 #### Customizing Number Formats

-If you need to customize a number format you can use the DecimalFormat (§) and the DecimalFormatSymbols (§) classes in the [Formatting Numbers](formatparse/numbers/index.md) chapter.
+If you need to customize a number format you can use the `DecimalFormat` and the `DecimalFormatSymbols` classes in the [Formatting Numbers](numbers/index#formatting-numbers) chapter.
 This not usually necessary and it makes your code much more complex, but it is available for those rare instances where you need it.
 In general, you would do this by explicitly specifying the number format pattern.

-If you need to format or parse spelled-out numbers, you can use the RuleBasedNumberFormat class (§) (see the [Formatting Numbers](formatparse/numbers/index.md) chapter).
-You can instantiate a default formatter for a locale, or by using the RuleBasedNumberFormat rule syntax, specify your own.
+If you need to format or parse spelled-out numbers, you can use the `RuleBasedNumberFormat` class (see the [Formatting Numbers](numbers/index#formatting-numbers) chapter).
+You can instantiate a default formatter for a locale, or by using the `RuleBasedNumberFormat` rule syntax, specify your own.

-Using NumberFormat (§) class methods (see the [Formatting Numbers](formatparse/numbers/index.md) chapter) with a predefined locale is the easiest and the most accurate way to format numbers, and currencies.
+Using `NumberFormat` class methods (see the [Formatting Numbers](numbers/index#formatting-numbers) chapter) with a predefined locale is the easiest and the most accurate way to format numbers, and currencies.

-> :point_right: **Note**: *See [Properties and ICU Rule Syntax](strings/properties.md) for information regarding syntax characters.*
+> :point_right: **Note**: *See [Properties and ICU Rule Syntax](../strings/properties) for information regarding syntax characters.*

 ### Date and Times